scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 # Appendix A. Signing Ceremony Initial TRC {#initial-ceremony}
 {:numbered="false"}

-The following sections describe a possible signing ceremony for the first (initial) base TRC of an ISD.
-Although each ISD is free to decide how to shape this signing ceremony, it is recommended establishing a procedure similar to the one below.
+The following sections describe a possible Signing Ceremony for the first (initial) base TRC of an ISD.
+Although each ISD is free to decide how to shape this ceremony, it is recommended establishing a procedure similar to the one below.

 ## Ceremony Participants
 {:numbered="false"}

-A signing ceremony includes participants from member organizations of the respective Isolation Domain.
+A Signing Ceremony includes participants from member organizations of the respective Isolation Domain.
-The participants of the signing ceremony fulfill different roles:
+The participants of the Signing Ceremony fulfill different roles:

-- The **ceremony administrator** is in charge of moderating the signing process.
-He/she guides all participants through the steps they need to take.
-The ceremony administrator may also act as an intermediary between participants when they share information with each other.
+- The **Ceremony Administrator** is in charge of moderating the signing process.
+The Ceremony Administrator guides all participants through the steps and may also act as an intermediary between participants when they share information with each other.
-- A **voting AS representative** is capable of creating voting signatures on the TRC.
-This means the voting representative is in possession of a device with the private keys of the respective certificates in the TRC.
+- A **Voting AS Representative** is capable of creating voting signatures on the TRC.
+The Voting Representative is in possession of a device with the private keys of the respective certificates in the TRC.
-- A **witness** is any person that participates in the ceremony as a passive entity.
-The witness has no active role in any of the steps of the ceremony, but can stop the process and inquire for more information if they feel the integrity of the process might have been compromised.
+- A **Witness** is any person that participates in the ceremony as a passive entity.
+The Witness has no active role in any of the steps of the ceremony but can stop the process and ask for more information if they feel the integrity of the process might have been compromised.

-**Note:** It is assumed that the member organizations of the ISD have decided in advance, before the signing ceremony, on the roles of the ceremony participants.
-That is, they have reached agreement about the Certificate Authority (CA) ASes (that will also issue the root certificates), the voting ASes, the representatives of the voting ASes, the ceremony administrator and the witnesses.
+**Note:** It is assumed that the member organizations of the ISD have decided in advance, before the Signing Ceremony, on the roles of the ceremony participants.
+That is, they have reached agreement about the Certificate Authority (CA) ASes (that will also issue the root certificates), the voting ASes, the voting AS representatives, the Ceremony Administrator and the Witnesses.

-**Note:** For the signing ceremony, it is assumed that all parties are trustworthy.
-Issues encountered during the ceremony are assumed to be caused by honest mistakes, and not by malicious intent.
+**Note:** For the Signing Ceremony, it is assumed that all parties are trustworthy.
+Issues encountered during the ceremony are assumed to be caused by honest mistakes and not by malicious intent.
 Hash comparison checks are included to counter mistakes, such that every participant is sure that they operate on the same data.
-Furthermore, the private keys of each participant never leave their machine.
-The ceremony administrator does not have to be entrusted with private keys.
+Furthermore, the private keys of each participant never leave their machine.The Ceremony Administrator does not have to be entrusted with private keys.

 ## Ceremony Preparations
 {:numbered="false"}

-Prior to the ceremony, participants decide on the physical location of the ceremony, the devices that will be used during the ceremony and the policy of the ISD.
+Prior to the Signing Ceremony, participants MUST decide on the physical location of the ceremony, the devices that will be used during the ceremony and the policy of the ISD.
 Specifically, the voting entities agree on the following parameters:

 - validity of the TRC,
 - voting quorum,
 - core ASes/authoritative ASes,
 - description, and
-- list of CP root certificates.
+- list of Control Plane root certificates.

-When these values are agreed upon, a number of voters, equal to or larger than the specified voting quorum, needs to execute the signing ceremony.
+When these values are agreed upon, a number of voters equal to or larger than the specified voting quorum, needs to execute the Signing Ceremony.
 For the base TRC, all voting entities need to be present with both their sensitive and regular voting keys.
 The ceremony process is structured in multiple rounds of data sharing.
-The ceremony administrator leads the interaction and gives instructions to each participant.
+The Ceremony Administrator leads the interaction and provides instructions to each participant.

 ### Location
 {:numbered="false"}

 The location must provide electricity and enough power sockets for each participant.
-Furthermore, it should provide a monitor (or projector) that allows the ceremony administrator to screencast.
+Furthermore, it should provide a monitor (or projector) that allows the Ceremony Administrator to screencast.

 ### Devices
 {:numbered="false"}

-Each party brings their own device that is provisioned with the required material, as described below.
+Each participant brings their own device that is provisioned with the required material, as described below.

 - Device to exchange data.
-This device can either be provided by the ceremony administrator, or, if preferable, by any of the voting representatives.
+This device can either be provided by the Ceremony Administrator or by any of the voting representatives.
-- Ceremony administrator's device: The ceremony administrator should bring a machine that is capable of creating and verifying a TRC.
+- Ceremony Administrator's device: The Ceremony Administrator should bring a machine that is capable of creating and verifying a TRC.
 Furthermore, it needs to be able to compute the SHA-512 digest (hash value) of files.
 - Voting representative's device: The voting representative should bring a machine that is capable of signing and verifying TRCs.
 Thus, the machine needs to have access to all the voting private keys.
 Furthermore, it needs to be able to compute the SHA-512 digest (hash value) of the files.
-The exact binaries that are required are described in a separate document.

 It is very important that all devices, especially the data exchange device, are not compromised.
 Therefore, the ceremony should ideally include a procedure to verify that the devices are secure.